Procedure Guide ·Intestinal Blockage Surgery ·2026

 Exclusions & Limits

-Repeat foreign body surgeries are generally still covered, though some insurers may add surcharges or exclusions for chronic foreign body ingestion.
-Known ingestion of toxic substances may be classified differently.
-Annual limits may cap emergency surgery reimbursement.
+Repeat surgeries are covered, though some insurers add surcharges or exclusions for chronic ingestion.
+Toxic substance ingestion may be classified differently.
+Annual limits may cap emergency reimbursement.

 🇺🇸 US Pet Insurance Guide